auth0/docs/articles/users/search/v3/index.md

 ## Limitations

-When you query for users with the [list or search users](/api/management/v2#!/Users/get_users) endpoint, you can retrieve maximum 1000 users (for example, 100 results per page * 10 queries going through page 0-9).
+When you query for users with the [list or search users](/api/management/v2#!/Users/get_users) endpoint, you can retrieve maximum 1000 users.
 If you exceed this threshold, redefine your search.

 If you need a full export of your users, use instead the [export job](/api/management/v2#!/Jobs/post_users_exports) or the [User Import / Export](/extensions/user-import-export) extension.